George Floyd death anniversary: Reckoning with police violence in limbo

 Activists say that Minneapolis has started to make critical changes, but that the work necessary to transform policing must continue.

-Activists plan to mark the anniversary in Minneapolis with a candlelight vigil Thursday night at George Floyd Square, the corner where Floyd died.
+Minneapolis activists plan to mark the anniversary with a candlelight vigil Thursday night at George Floyd Square, the corner where Floyd died.
 A festival at the square Saturday will celebrate change in Minneapolis.

 WHAT HAPPENED TO THE OFFICERS?